mgreter/libsass/docs/api-importer.md

 one or more entries in the `SassImportList`.
 That list consists of `SassImport` entries, which can either be just rewritten paths, or also already have fully loaded content.

-This feature is still considered experimental as we don't exactly follow the official Sass implementation here.

 ### C-API for `SassImportList`

 You have to return a list of imports, since some importers may want to import multiple files from one import statement (ie. a glob/star importer).
 The memory you pass with source and srcmap is taken over by LibSass and freed automatically when the import is done.
 You are also allowed to return `0` or `nullptr` instead of a list, which will tell LibSass to handle the import by itself (as if no custom importer was in use).
 The C-API for `SassImportList` is designed like a FiFo queue (first in, first out).
 The C-API only allows to push or shift items from the list.

 ```C
 struct SassImportList* imports = sass_make_import_list();